 Leave it for 5 minutes until it is frothy.

 And then mix it up with a fork until the yeast dissolves.

-In another bowl add 3 1/2 cups of high grade flour and a little salt.
-I have made these with both high grade and all purpose flour and both worked fine however I did prefer the high grade flour.
+In another bowl add 3 ½ cups of high grade flour and a little salt.
+I have made these with both high grade and plain flour and both worked fine however I did prefer the high grade flour.
 It made a much nicer dough to work with and rose a lot better.
-If using all purpose flour you will need 4-4 1/2 cups of flour – not sure why but the dough seemed to be a lot stickier.
+If using plain flour you will need 4-4 ½ cups of flour - not sure why but the dough seemed to be a lot stickier.

 Mix together until the dough starts to come together,

 And then turn out onto a lightly floured surface.